 As a professional mechanic I spent most of my auto repair career turning wrenches at a Chevrolet dealership.
 I remember the first time I opened the hood on a Vortec engine and saw the plastic distributor.
 I said to myself, wow, that's a really bad idea.

 However, to my surprise the part lasted well outside the factory warranty period.
 This meant cutting corners actually cost the customer's money, not the vehicle manufacturer.
 The same thing happened with the Vortec CPI fuel injector nicknamed the spider.

 But I digress.
-When the Vortec engine distributor fails the vehicles experienced one of two popular symptoms.
+When the Vortec engine distributor fails the vehicles experience one of two popular symptoms.
 Number one, the upper bushing deteriorates and allows the cam driven distributor shaft to wobble.
 The first sign of this situation often becomes a check engine light code P0300 for a random misfire.

-To verify Vortec engine distributor problem set the code, you simply remove the distributor cap.
+To verify this Vortec engine distributor problem set the code, you simply remove the distributor cap.
 When you look at the spark plug wire terminals you'll see unusual wear patterns.
 In addition, you'll also see damage to the distributor rotor.
 The issue stems from failure of the housing that in turn allows the distributor shaft bushing to wear out.

 You can also go nuts and get an MSD high performance ignition model.
-Race fans use to recommend the Street Dominator Series for the GM Vortec V8 engines.
+Race fans use to recommend the Street Domination Series for the GM Vortec V8 engines.
 Not so much for the 4.3L V6 models.
 Nevertheless, my lets all get metal parts recommendation, becomes more of a policy statement than anything else.